(click on any photo for magnification)

 with both silk and plastic demo lines.

-These reels are easily purchased used for under 300.00, and most of mine are from estate sales, eBay, and private collectors.
-Many of my reels are demo reels from old fly shops that have gone out of business.
-Many of my reels have the engraved inscription under the foot marked “Demo.”
-I service these myself, anneal new springs for them, and give them the proper TLC they deserve.
-Changing lines back and forth is simple since they make replacement spools for them.
-The newly tooled models bear the revived Hardy logo I'm not keen on, but they still have an air of humility that makes me smile when I pick one up.
-In my mind, they are the consummate fly reel that tugs on my heartstrings.
-Paired with bamboo, you cannot go wrong.
-There is a cadence between the cane rod and the reel that just feels right.
+The newly tooled models of the Lightweight series bear a revived Hardy logo that I'm not keen on at all, but they still have an air of humility that makes me smile when I pick one up.
+I typically purchase Featherweight and Flyweight reels circa 1980-2000.
+There are some minor changes these reels went through, like the spool releases and screws, but I won't bore you with the details.
+In my mind, they are the consummate fly reel that tug on my heartstrings.
+Paired with a bamboo rod, you cannot go wrong.
+There is a visual and mechanical cadence between the cane rod and the reel that just feels right.
 So when a new client asks me, “What kind of reel do I put on one of your rods?”
 I immediately say, “Find an old Hardy Flyweight or Featherweight and call it a day, but it's up to you.”
-These reels are relatively cheap used; they certainly are not 1k!, and you don't have to worry about them rolling around in the back of your pickup truck.
-Most of mine are already well-loved but not abused.
+These reels are relatively cheap used; they certainly are not $900.00!
+And you don't have to worry about them rolling around in the back of your pickup truck.
+Most of mine are already well-loved but certainly not abused.

 Like my favorite reels from yesteryears, Hardy Lightweight Fly Reels have not changed much.
 Then again, many of my closest friends haven't either.
 Things that are timeless have a special place in my heart, kind of like cane rods.